Kitura/Kitura-CredentialsHTTP/README.md

 ## API

-To create an instance of CredentialsHttpBasic plugin a `userProfileLoader` callback function and an optional realm should be passed to the constructor:
+To create an instance of CredentialsHttpBasic plugin, a `UserProfileLoader` function and an optional realm should be passed to the constructor:
 ```swift
 public init (userProfileLoader: UserProfileLoader, realm: String?=nil)
 ```
-`userProfileLoader` callback should be of type:
+`userProfileLoader` function should be of type:
 ```swift
 public typealias UserProfileLoader = (userId: String, callback: (userProfile: UserProfile?, password: String?)->Void) -> Void
 ```